 It may take months or years for those close to the manipulator to realize what’s happening.
 Sometimes the manipulator doesn’t consciously realize what they are doing is wrong or underhanded.
 They simply see the behavior as a normal means to an end.

-New behavior.
-This one is tricky because it involves a fairly sophisticated level of self-awareness.
+New positive behavior: This one is tricky because it involves a fairly sophisticated level of self-awareness.
 It begins by embracing an honest respect for those around you — acknowledging that most people have inner wisdom and should not be led down a path that isn’t right for them, even if they do so willingly at first.

-5. Gossiping.
-This is one behavior that can easily become habitual.
+This behavior is one that can easily become habitual.
 Having information about someone, especially salacious or negative information, feels powerful.
 We know something that inquiring minds want to know.

 Jealous behavior makes others feel uncomfortable and unnecessarily guilty or wrong.
 We all feel it from time to time, and it’s a call to examine and appreciate our own lives.

-7. Poor listening.
 The age of distraction has led to an erosion of good listening skills.
 We type on the computer and talk to our children without looking at them.
 We answer cell phones during an important conversation or meal.

 We text while socializing with real, live people.
 We look past the person we are speaking with to see if someone more important is nearby.
 We are disengaged from really hearing what others have to say to us.

 Saying please and thank you, not interrupting, assisting someone, making conversation, showing appreciation, having table manners, being on time — all of these reflect consideration for others and respect for one’s self.

-New behavior: Most of us know what good manners are, but since society in general has become more and more relaxed about them, we might have forgotten to use them.
+New positive behavior: Most of us know what good manners are, but since society in general has become more and more relaxed about them, we might have forgotten to use them.
 Start by reminding yourself about good manners.
 Take notice of what you might be neglecting and make a conscious effort to implement the manners that are missing for you.